Canadian Citizenship by Descent: What Bill C-3 Changes

 5. What we're watching next

 - IRCC processing time updates under increased demand.
-The PBO estimate of approximately 115,000 newly eligible applicants over five years could materially affect processing times at the Sydney, Nova Scotia processing centre.
-IRCC has not yet announced any changes to the 10-month standard, but we'll update this page when new figures appear.
+The PBO estimate of approximately 115,000 newly eligible applicants over five years is already materializing: IRCC's proof-of-citizenship processing time has climbed to approximately 15 months as of June 2026 (queue past 82,000), up from about 5 months a year earlier.
+We'll update this page as new figures appear.

 - Operational guidance for previously refused applicants.
 Per Serotte Law and other firms, IRCC is processing reconsideration requests for refusals issued under the first-generation limit, but the specific procedural pathway (reapplication vs. formal reconsideration) is still being clarified across cases.
 We'll add detail as published guidance becomes available.